datashi14/capital_flow_risk/README.md

 4. **Modern Stack:** Python, Streamlit, Plotly, pandas — industry-standard tools
 5. **Real-World Data:** Public APIs from central banks and regulators (RBA, APRA, FRED)

-### Example Interview Questions You Can Answer

-**Q: How do you model credit risk in a portfolio?**
-> "I built a full credit risk model using PD/LGD/EAD → ECL → RWA, calibrated to Australian and US macro data.
-The PD model is a log-linear function of unemployment, interest rates, and GDP growth.
-LGD varies with collateral values.
-I aggregate these at the portfolio level and calculate Basel III RWA using the Vasicek formula."

-**Q: How do you stress test a loan portfolio?**
-> "I implemented four scenarios: monetary tightening (+200bps rates), soft landing, funding shock, and severe recession.
-Each scenario applies shocks to macro variables, which flow through to PD and LGD increases.
-For example, in the tightening scenario, a 2pp unemployment rise increases PD by ~80% via the calibrated elasticity.
-I then recalculate ECL and RWA to measure capital impact."

-**Q: How do you handle IFRS 9 staging?**
-> "I classify loans into three stages based on SICR (significant increase in credit risk).
-Stage 1 uses 12-month ECL, Stage 2/3 use lifetime ECL.
-The simple rule is: Stage 3 if DPD > 90, Stage 2 if current PD > 2× origination PD, otherwise Stage 1.
-This is a simplified approach; in production you'd add qualitative overlays."

-**Q: Can you explain the difference between through-the-cycle and point-in-time PD?**
-> "Through-the-cycle PD is a long-run average, while point-in-time adjusts for current macro conditions.
-My model starts with a base PD (TTC) and multiplies by an exponential macro adjustment to get PIT.
-This makes PD responsive to unemployment, rates, and GDP without overfitting to short-term noise."

 ---

 ## 📈 Dashboard Features